Do you live from the inside out or the outside in?

 Realize that you have unconditional worth right now, including your body, and begin to cultivate a sense of your own body confidence and worthiness.
 You can read more about this here, here, and here.

 Begin to develop a strong sense of your own personal purpose by listening to your dreams and imagining how you want your life to be, even if you don’t feel great about yourself right now.
 You can read more about this here, here, and here.
+This helps you connect to yourself.

 The Long Version: